johanley/precision-timekeeping/README.md

 Superficially they seem simple, but this is misleading.
 The BIPM is <a href='https://www.bipm.org/en/cgpm-2022/resolution-4'>seeking to change things</a> because
-<em>the consequent introduction of leap seconds creates discontinuities that risk causing serious malfunctions in critical digital infrastructure</em>.
+<em>"the consequent introduction of leap seconds creates discontinuities that risk causing serious malfunctions in critical digital infrastructure"</em>.
 Here's <a href='https://github.com/liberfa/erfa/issues/91'>an example of a tricky leap second bug</a>.

 Because of their complexity, it's likely that international standards bodies will add no new leap seconds in the future.